 Ambulance services owe a duty to callers and victims, after the service has accepted a call for assistance: Kent v Griffiths 2 WLR 1158.

-The first service owes a duty of care to victims, but only after the service has begun to help but made the problem worse than it would have been: Capital & Counties Plc v Hampshire County Council QB 1004.
+The fire service owes a duty of care to victims, but only after the service has begun to help but made the problem worse than it would have been: Capital & Counties Plc v Hampshire County Council QB 1004.

 The rules for negligently-caused psychiatric harm change depending on what kind of victim the claimant was: consequential, primary or secondary.